What is the difference between thesis and non-thesis MSc programs?

 The MSc Dental Sciences - Thesis program is a research-based program which requires students to first get accepted by one of our academic researchers.

-The MSc Dental Sciences - Non-Thesis program is a curriculum-based program which does not require a supervisor.
+The MSc Dental Sciences - Non-Thesis aprogram is a curriculum-based program which does not require a supervisor.
 This program has a start session of Fall ONLY.

-What are the admission requirements for the thesis MSc, non-thesis MSc and PhD programs?
+What are the admission requirements for the thesis MSc and non-thesis MSc programs?

 Can I have more than one supervisor?